BHARGAVPRAVEEN-CHINTAPALLI/Shopping-Knight-CORIZO/README.md

 Personalized user experience: Create an account and enjoy personalized features like wishlists, order history, and personalized product recommendations.
 All of these features are designed to enhance your shopping experience.

-Responsive customer support: Have questions or need help?
-Our customer support section provides easy access to frequently asked questions and communication options so you can get the help you need as quickly as possible.
+Login Database: Our Login and sign-up has integrated with database so that every user can be monitered by admin.

 soon: Stay tuned as we finalize our backend integration, which will deliver a full-featured shopping experience, including a secure payment gateway and real-time order tracking.
 Thank you for visiting Shopping Knight.
 We look forward to meeting all your shopping needs with our official launch.
 In the meantime, take a look at the demo version of the interface and give us feedback to help us improve it.